Things to do in the Isle of Man

 Things to do Isle of Man - Calf of Man

-Since 1959 the unsuspecting island has been a bird & wildlife sanctuary.
+The island is a bird & wildlife sanctuary.
 On good days you’ll see many species of birds and a variety of marine life, including seals and dolphins.

 The Sound Cafe IOM

-From mid-May to mid-August every year, the Isle of Man becomes a basking shark hotspot.
-They congregate here to feed on the plankton that concentrates on the ocean surface on dry and sunny days.
+From mid-May to mid-August, the Isle of Man becomes a basking shark hotspot.
+They congregate here to feed on plankton that concentrates here on dry sunny days.

-Doing these conditions, it’s not uncommon to spot them hanging around the south and south-western coasts of the island.
-You can find many encounters on YouTube with locals swimming or kayaking among them.
+Your best chance of spotting them is along the south and south-western coasts of the island.
+You can find many videos on YouTube of locals swimming or kayaking among them.

 Things to do Isle of Man - Cregneash